Warde Manuel: Administrative career

+From 1990 to 1993, Manuel was coordinator of Michigan's Wade H. McCree Incentive Scholars Program.
+He then worked at Georgia Tech, first as an academic advisor, then as assistant athletic director of academic affairs.

-Manuel developed his management skills as assistant athletic director and then associate AD at the University of Michigan.
+He returned to Michigan in 1996 as an executive staff assistant in the athletic department.
+In 1998, he was promoted to assistant athletic director.
+He further developed his management skills as associate athletic director at the University of Michigan from 2000 to 2005.
 He credits Michigan coaches and staff for his success, including Bo Schembechler, Stephen M. Ross, and Greg Harden, now Director of Athletic Counseling at Michigan.

-Manuel was responsible for the hiring of Turner Gill as the head coach of Buffalo's football team.
+In 2005, Manuel was named director of athletics at the University at Buffalo.
+He was responsible for the hiring of Turner Gill as the head coach of Buffalo's football team.
 Under Gill the team achieved its first winning season and first invitation to a postseason bowl game since the program joined NCAA Division I athletics in 1999.
 Manuel helped change Buffalo's image and marketing strategy.
 Immediately after he took office, Manuel replaced the old "Bull Head" logo with a sleeker, more modern bull.
 Manuel also increased the athletics budget from $11 million to $25 million within three years of his hiring.

+Manuel was the director of athletics at the University of Connecticut from 2012 to 2016.
+He was hired as the 12th director of athletics at his alma mater, the University of Michigan, in January 2016.

 Manuel has served on the College Football Playoff selection committee since 2022–23, and became the committee chair for the 2024–25 edition, the first to feature a 12-team playoff.